MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-create-a-site-column-content-type-and-list-for-sharepoint.md

 ms.workload:
   - "office"
 ---
-# Walkthrough: Create a Site Column, Content Type, and List for SharePoint
+# Walkthrough: Create a site column, content type, and list for SharePoint
   The following procedures demonstrate how to create custom SharePoint site columns—or *fields*—as well as a content type that uses the site columns.
 It also shows how to create a list that uses the new content type.

  This walkthrough includes the following tasks: